 Whether you’re set for a semester abroad in Lithuania or have your eyes set on Thailand, use this checklist to outline any vacation you might take in your semester.

 This may be the trickiest part of the whole process … While in Mexico, you need to decide between World Wonders and ah-mazing beaches, or painted towns and hot air balloon festivals.
 Volunteers in Europe have dozens of countries to choose from … and hundreds of cities!
 Volunteers in the Caribbean need to choose between jungle trips to waterfalls or beachy getaways.
 And don’t even get me started on the fab. cities to explore while living in Asia.
 Rough life, right?

-It’s time to get out your bucket list and pick where you want to go.
 Do some research on Pinterest and write down places that grab your attention.
-Get together with your ILP group and see where everyone else wants to go and then narrow it down.
+Get together with your ILP group, see where everyone else wants to go, then narrow it down.
 You've also got tips from ILP alumni who taught before you and can tell you the places they loved most.

 Plan Your Transport

 Lots of countries have tons of ways to get around (Again, you'll get a little more info on what's best for your country once you've been assigned and accepted as an ILP volunteer).
 You may decide to get there quicker and fly, or save money by hopping on a train or overnight bus.
 You could even pick a city to visit because it would be cheap to get there.

 The biggest thing to know is that this is the first thing you want to plan, as early as you can, as soon as you know where you're headed.
 You'll often be able to find better deals and avoid tickets selling out if you arrange transportation at the start of your semester abroad.
 But before you commit to your transportation we have a tip so keep reading...